Iguana at Singapore's Mandai Zoo, shot by Francis Chin

 So, go out, have fun and live long – but pay for your own grub.

-Be mindful, though, that a lot of workplace conversations seem to be negative.
-Be aware what you are talking, to ensure you don't contribute more to the negative atmosphere.
+Be mindful that a lot of workplace conversations seem to be negative.
+Be aware what you are talking, to ensure you don’t contribute more to the negative vibes.

-We don't get into trouble by talking about others – we only get into trouble by saying bad things (usually unfounded) about them.
-If you can’t say anything nice, just grunt, says Ignatius.
+We don’t get into trouble by talking about others – we only get into trouble by saying bad things (usually unfounded) about them.
+If you can’t say anything nice, just grunt.

 Be realistic about what you can do